uob-coms20007/uob-coms20007.github.io/syntax/lexing.md

 I'm going to assume you are familiar with general functional programming concepts like recursive functions and algebraic data types from your experience with Haskell.
 Of course these things look a little different in OCaml, but I'll point them out to you.

 You may wonder why I don't just present my examples in Haskell.
 One reason is that I simply want you to see another perspective on functional programming, and give you a second chance if you never got it the first time.
-Another reason is that OCaml is less of an extreme language than Haskell and it makes some more sane choices (in my opinion).
-First and foremost, OCaml is call-by-value, which makes execution much easier to predict and reason about.
+Another reason is that OCaml is less of an extreme language than Haskell and it makes some more practical choices (in my opinion).
+First and foremost of these, OCaml is call-by-value, which makes execution much easier to predict and reason about.
 Second, it has much more straightforward support for mutable state and IO, which makes writing complete and useful programs more accessible to beginners than in Haskell.

 ### The type of tokens